What is B12 Awareness?

 B12 Awareness Mission Statement and Goals

 Mission statement: Unmasking the epidemic of undiagnosed vitamin B12 deficiency through education, prevention, and advocacy.

 - Raise awareness of the dangers of B12 deficiency by reeducating the medical community and educating the public.

-- Promote early diagnosis and treatment to prevent neurologic and cognitive injury, disability, poor outcomes, and premature death.
+- Promote early diagnosis and treatment to prevent neurological and cognitive injury, disability, poor outcomes, and premature death.